 Getting more disadvantaged students into university doesn’t mean lowering standards or ‘dumbing down’ courses—quite the opposite.
 Raising standards in school, helping every pupil get better grades and providing the right support are all on the agenda.

-And not only is it important to get more students from disadvantaged backgrounds into higher education, it’s vital to get them on the right courses for them.
+And not only is it important to get more students from disadvantaged backgrounds into higher education, it’s vital to get them on the right courses for them, from financial services to guidance on saving for the future.
 We need to support their aspirations and help them reach their ambitious goals.

 We know that with the right support, learners who might typically struggle in education can go on to achieve alongside their peers.